axonivy-market/keycloak-connector/keycloak-connector-product/README.md

 5. Generate the Custom Theme: Click the `Generate Login Theme` button to create a new theme based on your selected reference theme, with the updated logic to redirect users to the custom registration URL.

-6. Apply customized theme for login page: Extract & copy `custom-theme` folder that we downloaded to the Keycloak container's theme directory *opt/keycloak/themes*.
+6. Apply customized theme for login page: Extract the `custom-theme` folder you downloaded, and copy it into the Keycloak container's theme directory at *opt/keycloak/themes*.

+You can do this using the following command:

+`docker cp <path_on_local_machine>/custom-theme <container_id_or_name>:/opt/keycloak/themes`

 Then, configure your realm to use this new theme for the login page.
 ![theme-selection](images/theme-selection.png)